-659, 660.
-Apocryphal and Pseudepigraphic Books.
+655. Apocryphal and Pseudepigraphic Books.
 This course is a study regarding the date, general contents, writers, defenders, rejectors, and reasons for exclusion from the canon of these classes of books.
-Elective, two hours, both semesters.
+Elective, two hours.
 Professor Lincoln.

-661, 662.
-Types and Parables.
-A particular and extended study of the types and parables of the Old and New Testaments.
-Elective, two hours, both semesters.
+656. Parables.
+A particular and extended study of the parables of the Old and New Testaments.
+Elective, two hours.
 Professor Lincoln.

-663. The English of the King James Version.
+657. The English of the King James Version.
 A study of the archaic words, forms, grammar, figures of speech, and general characteristics of the King James Version of the English Bible in order to enable the minister to explain more readily these peculiarities of the Sacred text.
 Elective, two hours.
 Professor Lincoln.

-664. The Ancestry of the English Bible.
+658. The Ancestry of the English Bible.
 This course is intended to familiarize the student with the principal versions of the Scriptures and especially with the text and features of English Translations.
 Elective, two hours.
 Professor Lincoln.

-665. The Bible As Literature, Its Character, Forms, and Masterpieces.
+659. The Bible As Literature, Its Character, Forms and Masterpieces.
 In this course a study is made, extending beyond the mere chapter and verse divisions of the Scriptures, and beyond the present typographical arrangement of our usual versions, for the purpose of distinguishing the real literary forms and characteristics of the various compositions which constitute Holy Writ.
 Elective, two hours.
 Professor Lincoln.